 Barbecue chicken is my husband’s favorite way to eat chicken and I love that with this recipe I can get all the barbecue flavor he loves without actually using a grill.
 It is so convenient!

 Since I like variety in my meals that means I need lots of different chicken recipes.
 Whether it is traditional air fryer fried chicken or a simple dinner like air fryer chicken caprese there are tons of quick, easy and delicious ways to make chicken.

 Chicken : My family likes chicken drumsticks and chicken thighs best, so I use a mixture of chicken legs and bone in thighs in this recipe.
 You could also use all drumsticks, all thighs, chicken breast or a whole cut up chicken.

 Barbecue sauce : The best barbecue sauce is definitely a matter of debate.
 So use your family’s favorite sauce!
 I used Dinosaur Barbecue’s Sensuous Slathering Sauce.

 Spices : The chicken pieces are seasoned with a mixture of paprika, garlic powder, salt and pepper.
-A premade barbecue rub would also work if you want to simplify.
+My homemade dry rub recipe or a store bought spice rub would also work well.